-The law provides rules to suspend the limitation period if, within the final six months of the limitation period, the rights to 'demand' cannot be exercised because of any of the following statutory obstacles:
+The law outlines certain conditions under which the limitation period can be suspended.
+This applies if, within the final six months of the limitation period, the claimant's rights to make a 'demand' cannot be exercised due to circumstances including:

-- · force majeure; - the person who has no or limited capacity for civil conduct has no statutory agent, or his or her statutory agent dies or loses the capacity for civil conduct or the power of agency;

-- · neither a successor nor a legacy caretaker has been determined after the commencement of succession; - the obligee is controlled by the obligor or other persons; and - other obstacles resulting in the failure of the obligee to exercise the right of claim.
+- 1. force majeure; - the person who has no or limited capacity for civil conduct has no statutory agent, or their statutory agent dies or loses the capacity for civil conduct or the power of agency; - 3. neither a successor nor a legacy caretaker has been determined after the commencement of succession; - 4. the obligee is controlled by the obligor or other persons; and - 5. other obstacles resulting in the failure of the obligee to exercise the right of claim.